Paranoid-Dev/ParanoidFFD/README.md

 # ParanoidFFD
 Undetectable FanFiction Downloader with Parallel Downloading

-I was using FanFicFare to download my fanfics, but Fanfiction.net implemented cloudflare which blocks automated downloader scripts, leading to FanFicFare not working.
+The program I was using to download my fanfics broke when fanfiction.net implemented cloudflare which blocks automated downloader scripts.

 So I made my own "undetectable" downloader, ParanoidFFD.
 ### Dependency
-[Chromium appimage and chromedriver for ParanoidFFD](https://github.com/Paranoid-Dev/ParanoidFFD/releases/download/v1.3.0.0/ParanoidFFD_chrome.zip) in the same directory as ParanoidFFD (Linux only) (recommended) _**or**_  [chromedriver](https://chromedriver.chromium.org/downloads) in the same directory as ParanoidFFD and install of Google Chrome / Chromium in the default install path
+[Chromium appimage and chromedriver for ParanoidFFD](https://github.com/Paranoid-Dev/ParanoidFFD/releases/download/v1.3.0.0/ParanoidFFD_chrome.zip) in the same directory as ParanoidFFD (Linux only) (recommended) _**or**_  [chromedriver](https://chromedriver.chromium.org/downloads) in the same directory as ParanoidFFD and install of Google Chrome / Chromium in the default install path.

+Depending on your system, using system installed chrome and chromedriver might have faster download speeds.

 Python3 (3.6 or higher)

-Python selenium,joblib,re,random,zipfile,base64,psutil modules
+Python selenium,joblib,re,random,zipfile,base64,time,psutil modules

 You can delete every file/folder in this repo once you've compiled ParanoidFFD - ParanoidFFD doesn't require any files/folders in this repo to run.
 You need only chromedriver (and appimage).
 ### Build dependency